What is the Process for Completing a Senior Honors Thesis?

 Like all theses, a creative senior honors thesis necessitates long-range planning under the direction of a faculty advisor who is an academic expert in the field.
 In addition to supervising the student’s creative work, the advisor will direct the student on the research component of the thesis and recommend faculty in disciplines whose expertise may be helpful.
 The thesis committee may include these faculty members, in addition to an extra-disciplinary faculty member appointed by the Honors Thesis Committee.

 Because the end of each semester is typically very busy for all involved, please start polling all committee members well in advance for available days and times for the oral defense.
 Leave enough time between the defense and the deadline for turning in the final thesis to allow for revisions (about one week).
+When writing and presenting your thesis, please keep in mind that the Senior Honors Thesis Committee representative will often be from outside your discipline and might not be familiar with some disciplinary jargon or assumed background.
+Thus, thesis writers are required to include a brief lay summary of their thesis projects in addition to any formal abstract that may be typical within your chosen discipline.
 Ideally, the final draft of the thesis (i.e., already approved by your supervising faculty member) should be delivered to committee members two weeks in advance of the scheduled defense; if less than this, permission should be sought by all committee members.
 Some committee members prefer hard copies and others electronic versions; ask committee members for their preference and make the document available to them accordingly.

 Students are required to seek out room reservations at least two weeks in advance of their proposed defense date.
 Also, students are encouraged to seek spaces in their major departments to hold their defenses before they consult Honors for room availability.
-There are only two classrooms available to students to use for defenses through the Honors Program: Honors House, HR 204 and the Etscorn Honors Center, TH 132.
+There are only two rooms available to students to use for defenses through the Honors Program: Honors conference room, first floor of Strickler Hall or the Honors Classroom upstairs: SK 226.
 Defenses are limited to hours during which the Honors Program operate (8 a.m. to 5:00 p.m. during the semester) and during which classes are not taking place in the room.
 Any special arrangements for the review of the thesis (such as an art exhibition or theater performance) shall be handled by the student.
-When scheduling a defense location, please send your request to email@example.com, along with your proposed date and time and a subject line 'Thesis Defense Request'.
+When scheduling a defense location, please send your request to firstname.lastname@example.org, along with your proposed date and time and a subject line 'Thesis Defense Request'.
 At your U of L e-mail address, you will receive confirmation or a rejection of this reservation in a timely fashion.

 The defense is a formal oral presentation of the thesis to the committee.
 Even though all defense committee members will have read the document, the defense should present it as if they have not, providing background and context to set up the argument and findings.
 The actual format of the presentation will vary by discipline, so advice should be sought from the supervising faculty member on format, timing, etc. Keep in mind that the Senior Honors Thesis Committee representative will often be from outside your discipline and might not be familiar with some disciplinary jargon or assumed background.
 After the formal presentation, the committee will ask questions and discuss any revisions requested.
 Usually, the student will be asked to step out for a few minutes during final committee discussion and voting.
 If the unanimous committee votes to “pass,” all present will sign the Defense Evaluation Form (available on the Printable Forms section of this website), so be sure to bring it to the defense.
 If the “pass” is conditional (more than minor revisions needed), supervising faculty members often sign the concluding section once revisions have been completed and submitted.

-Once the thesis evaluation form is complete with all required signatures, you must return it to the Etscorn Honors Center in Threlkeld Hall by the advertised deadline.
-After you have submitted the final version of your thesis (revised if necessary) to the thesis coordinator (Sarah Gierke) via e-mail (firstname.lastname@example.org), this information will be submitted to the College of Arts and Sciences Dean's Office so that your graduation honors will be noted on your permanent record, diploma and in the Commencement program.
+Once the thesis evaluation form is complete with all required signatures, you must return it to the Etscorn Honors Center in Strickler Hall, Rm.
+126 by the advertised deadline.
+After you have submitted the final version of your thesis (revised if necessary) into the ThinkIR system, this information will be submitted to the College of Arts and Sciences Dean's Office so that your graduation honors will be noted on your permanent record, diploma and in the Commencement program.
 Please note: If you do not submit the final version of your thesis before the deadline for printing the Commencement program, your level of graduation honors may not be designated appropriately.
 Instead, you will be listed as receiving the level of honors you would have earned on the basis of your university and expanded university GPAs only.